Lower Bounds on the Generalization Error of Nonlinear Learning Models

-We next turn to the general feed-forward network of Theorem \ref{Thm: B1_B2}.
-Since the derivation of an optimal estimator is impossible in that case, we instead compare numerically to the performance of an estimator based on the stochastic descent alogorithm.
+In this section, we compare the bounds of Theorem \ref{Thm: B1_B2} to the performance of estimators used in practice.
+Since an analytic expression for the optimal estimator is not known, we instead compare numerically the bounds to the performance of an estimator based on the stochastic gradient descent algorithm\cite{robbins1951stochastic}, which is one of the most common algorithm used to train neural network models.
 We do so in the framework of the ``teacher-student model'' \cite{seung1992statistical,engel2001statistical}, which we describe next.

-\subsubsection{Data generation (teacher network)}
+\subsection{Data generation (teacher network)}